B.A., summa cum laude, 2003

 Tabitha has litigated discrimination cases, wage and hour collective and class actions, unfair competition cases, and cases brought under Title VII, ADA, FMLA, ADEA, FLSA, Missouri Minimum Wage Act, and the Missouri Human Rights Act.
 She also represents carriers in RLA and FRSA litigation.

 Among her litigation successes, Tabitha has helped employers secure dismissals of lawsuits alleging violations of the FMLA, Equal Pay Act, Title VII, and the MHRA.
 In one recent case involving high-value discrimination allegations, she helped uncover employee misconduct that prompted the plaintiff to drop all claims against his former employer.

 Outside of litigation, clients turn to Tabitha for her practical assistance on day-to-day personnel issues, reductions in force, and wage and hour classification issues.
-Tabitha recently spent seven months in-house with a client, serving as the company's HR counsel.
+Tabitha recently spent almost 18 months in-house with a client, serving as HR counsel.
 From her experience, she keenly understands that time-crunched general counsel and HR professionals need prompt, straightforward answers to their most critical HR questions.